schmidtkk/SSL3D_classification/README.md

 You might need to adapt the cuda versions for torch and torchvision.
 Find a torch installation guide for your system [here](https://pytorch.org/get-started/locally/).

-Please also install the  [nnssl](https://github.com/MIC-DKFZ/nnssl) repository in the same environment!

 # Dataset preprocessing
 Currently, preprocessing is highly dataset- and user-dependent.
-However in `./datasets/preocess3D_data/datasets/` you can find examples of how a dataset can be preprocessed.
+However in [this file](`./datasets/preprocess_3D_data/datasets/rec_vs_t.py`) you can find examples of how a dataset can be preprocessed.

+For the SSL3D challenge we will resample all images towards a 1mm target spacing and then crop the center of the image with an 160 cubic block.

 # Including other datasets

 For including your own dataset follow these steps:
 1. In the ```dataset``` directory create a new file that implements the [torch dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#creating-a-custom-dataset-for-your-files) class for your data.
+See [example](`./datasets/RECvsT_1mm_cropped_160.py').
 2. Additionally, create the [DataModule](https://lightning.ai/docs/pytorch/stable/data/datamodule.html) for your dataset by writing a class that inherits from `BaseDataModule`.
 Write the `init` and `setup` functions for your dataset.
 The dataloaders are already defined by the `BaseDataModule`.
 An example could look like this:
     ```python
     from .base_datamodule import BaseDataModule